 If you want to join a guided tour in Cappadocia, including the Ihlara Valley, you can buy a ticket for the Cappadocia Green Tour.
 Although this tour is more expensive than standard museum tickets, it gives you the advantage of fast track.
 The history of the cave churches comes to life with the narration of your tour guide.

-You can book this best-selling tour, which includes Goreme Valley, Ihlara Valley and Derinkuyu Underground City, by clicking this link.
+You can book this best-selling tour, which includes Ihlara Valley, Selime Monastery and Derinkuyu Underground City by clicking this link from here.
 Tickets are sold under the guarantee of GetYourGuide, an international travel site.
 You can cancel the tour up to 24 hours and get a full refund.

 Visiting hours of the Museums in Turkey may change depending on events and renovations.
 I recommend that you visit the official website of Ihlara Valley before going to the museum and review the latest situation.